software-students-spring2022/final-project-blooddonation/README.md

 ### Product Vision Statement

 People use apps and websites to connect with others, find furniture, restaurants, clothes, and other things that they need.
-The same technology can be used to create a centralized place to find blood donation centers and drives to help stop the shortage.
+The same technology can be used to create a centralized place to find blood donation centers in the NYC area to help stop the shortage.

 ### About
 Our App will be able to help collect and donate blood easily.
 Users who have any mobile devices or pc with an active internet connection can contact and start searching for a donor, donation sites, information about anything related to donating blood easily through this website.